paulzaetta/Wind_Generation_Forecast/README.md

 ## Cross_Validation_code_Matlab

-It contains all the code (Matlab) to use the cross validation method for adjusting and calculating predictions to estimate the performance of the prediction model.
+It contains all the code (Matlab) necessary to use the cross validation method for adjusting and calculating predictions to estimate the performance of the prediction model.
 More precisely, it helps us to determine the optimal parameters of the models.

 ## MAE_RMSE_code_Matlab

-It contains all the code (Matlab) to use the Mean Average Error and Root Mean Square Error methods.
+It contains all the code (Matlab) necessary to use the Mean Average Error and Root Mean Square Error methods.
 They allow us to evaluate the point forecasts by measuring differences between observed and predicted values.

-Warning: the code "MAE_RMSE_ARMA_and_final_chart" contains both the MAE and RMSE levels and also the final figure which represents a prediction sequence of wind generation using ARMA dynamics (page 27 in the "Master_Thesis_ZAETTA_Paul.pdf").
+Warning: the code "MAE_RMSE_ARMA_and_final_chart" contains both the MAE and RMSE levels and also the final figure, which represents a prediction sequence of wind generation using ARMA dynamics (page 27 in the "Master_Thesis_ZAETTA_Paul.pdf").

 ## CRPS_code_Matlab

-It contains all the code (Matlab) to use the Continuous Rank Probability Score.
+It contains all the code (Matlab) necessary to use the Continuous Rank Probability Score.
 It is a verification tool related to probabilistic forecast systems, and it is a quantity that highlights to both forecast sharpness and calibration.

 ## functions_code_Matlab